 The second digit, which covers liquid intrusions, is more relevant to us here.
-This digit normally goes up to 8, although you rarely see a 9 or 9K rating when a device is able to resist pressurised or steam water.
+This digit normally goes up to 8, although you occasionally see a 9 or 9K rating when a device is able to resist pressurised or steam water.
 Here's what the digits mean in terms of water/liquid resistance:

 - 0: Not protected against liquid

 - 2: Protected against dripping water when tilted up to 15°

 - 3: Protected against spraying water (at any angle up to 60°)

 - 4: Protected against water splashing against the enclosure from any direction